Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Marriott Bonvoy Business™ American Express® Card

-In order to understand what Marriott points are worth, we should first consider the different redemption options available for Marriott points.
-Then see how much money we can save by using Marriott points instead of cash.
+To understand what Marriott points are worth, we should first consider the different redemption options available for Marriott points, then see how much money we can save by using points instead of cash.

-The best way to use Marriott points is towards their primary purpose, booking free hotel stays at Marriott brands.
+The best way to use Marriott points is toward their primary purpose, booking free hotel stays at Marriott brands.

 Marriott uses a reward chart for point redemption.
-Each hotel is categorized with a specific point cost attributed to that category.
+Each hotel is assigned to a category with a specific point cost.